Nondiscrimination and Anti-Harassment Policy and Resolution Procedures

 Dartmouth offers professional resources for Students, Faculty, and Staff (whether they are Complainants, Third Party Reporters, or Respondents) to provide support and guidance throughout the initiation, investigation, and resolution of a report of Prohibited Conduct.
 Individuals with questions or concerns about Dartmouth's process may contact the Office of Equal Opportunity, Accessibility, and Title IX directly to learn about the process of reporting the conduct to Dartmouth, local and/or state agencies.
 Any individual who is uncertain what they wish to do in response to an alleged incident of Prohibited Conduct, including how or whether to report the conduct, may also contact and consult a Confidential Resource to address questions and concerns in a confidential setting.

 Any individual may make a report of Prohibited Conduct under this policy regardless of affiliation with Dartmouth and regardless of whether the person reporting is the person alleged to be the victim of conduct.
-Reports can be made in person or by mail, telephone, or electronic mail, using the contact information listed for Institutional Diversity and Equity, or through the EthicsPoint Hotline; a report pertaining to this policy is considered received when the Office of Equal Opportunity, Accessibility, and Title IX acknowledges the person's verbal or written report.
+Reports can be made in person or by mail, telephone, or electronic mail, using the contact information listed for the Office of Equal Opportunity, Accessibility, and Title IX, or through the Dartmouth Integrity Helpline; a report pertaining to this policy is considered received when the Office of Equal Opportunity, Accessibility, and Title IX acknowledges the person's verbal or written report.

 Dartmouth recognizes that deciding whether to make a report of Prohibited Conduct is a personal decision.
 When a report is made, Dartmouth will consider the Complainant's wishes and seek to respect their autonomy in making the determination regarding how to proceed.
 In limited circumstances, typically where the Office of Equal Opportunity, Accessibility, and Title IX determines there is a risk of imminent harm to an individual or others or a threat to the physical health and safety of the campus or any Dartmouth Education Program or Activity, Dartmouth may take immediate action upon receipt of a report of Prohibited Conduct.
-In such circumstances, the reasons and steps Dartmouth will take will be explained to the Complainant and, as appropriate, the Third Party Reporter.
+In such circumstances, the reasons and steps Dartmouth will take will be explained to the Complainant and, as appropriate, the Third-Party Reporter.

 Dartmouth is committed to educating and informing individual(s) regarding the choices and options available to them, including resources and processes inside and outside Dartmouth.
 Dartmouth is committed to protecting all participants in any review, investigation or proceeding related to this policy from retaliation.
 An individual may choose to seek assistance, support, or guidance from a Confidential Resource on campus or in the community.
 A disclosure to a Confidential Resource does not constitute a report to Dartmouth.